chendu2017/Psi-expander_approximation/README.md

+【2019.12.06update】 This paper has been accepted.
+Forthcoming at *Computers & Industrial Engineering*

 # Psi-expander_approximation

 This is the code for paper, "Prepositioning Network Design for Disaster Reliefs Stochastic Models and Psi-Expander Models Comparison", which is being reviewed at Computers & Industrial Engineering (20190904)